bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 The IDE provides a quick-fix that migrates your code automatically.
 ### Labeled Returns in Lambdas

-For a long time there was a restriction on using <code>return</code> expressions in lambdas: a <em>local</em> <code>return</code> was only allowed if the lambda has an explicit return type specified.
+For a long time there was a restriction on using `return` expressions in lambdas: a <em>local</em> `return` was only allowed if the lambda has an explicit return type specified.
 This was caused by a limitation in the type inference algorithm.
 Now, the restriction is removed, and we can use local returns freely:

 {% raw %}
 <p></p>